cccbr/runningatower/content/docs/buildingateam/planning/index.md

 - There may not be a low-risk option for that final well struck touch.
 - It might be an opportunity to practice ringing up and down in peal more than once!

 What matters is to know what is going to be rung next and, to some extent, who is going to ring it.
-This cuts out dithering between touches and gives the ringers confidence that the session is running proactively.
+This may cut out dithering between touches and gives the ringers confidence that the session is running proactively.

 ## Place the band

 At first this can seem overly officious and may need an explaination.
-Ideally do this in the margins of ringing rather than during a session.

 The primary purpose of placing a band during a session, as opposed to a quarter peal or peal, is to make sure that ringers practice something with the best possible chance of success.